-I’ve been asked a fair few questions about my pre and postnatal bootcamps over the last few months, so I thought I’d write an FAQ blog to answer some of the most frequently asked questions…
+I’ve been asked a fair few questions about my pre and post natal bootcamps over the last year… so I thought I’d write an FAQ blog to answer some of the most frequently asked questions…

 If you have a question that I haven’t answered here, please don’t hesitate to get in touch to ask… there’s no such thing as a daft question!
 Ask away…